ElektraInitiative/libelektra/doc/CODING.md

 1. Comment functions with `/**/` and Doxygen, see below.

-2. You should use also add assertions to state what should be true at a specific position in the code.
+2. You should also add assertions to state what should be true at a specific position in the code.
 Their syntax is checked and they are automatically verified at run-time.
 So they are not only useful for people reading the code but also for tools.
 Assertions in Elektra are used by: